Gayla McSwain

 Business Development

 Gayla personally visited one of our city’s business owners to encourage him to apply for a city facade grant.
 Through the grant program, he was able to afford a major facade upgrade that improved the appearance of his business.
+Many businesses have since improved their store fronts with this program.

 Departmental Excellence

-She discovered that several of our planning commission members had not received state-mandated continuing education and training, ensuring that the situation was corrected.
+She discovered that several of our planning commission members had not received state-mandated continuing education and training, and ensured that the situation was corrected.
 Well-trained planning commissioners are essential to creating a sense of place and to make commercial and residential zoning and land use compatible with the city’s comprehensive plan.
 Such appointments will help council to address the critical issues, drawing from the competent citizens of Goose Creek.

 Personal Development